Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/manage/manage-deployment-of-add-ins.md

 ## <a name="end-user-experience-with-add-ins"></a>Expérience des utilisateurs finaux avec les compléments

-À présent que vous avez déployé le complément, vos utilisateurs peuvent commencer à l'utiliser dans leurs applications Office (voir [Commencer à utiliser votre complément Office](https://support.office.com/article/82e665c4-6700-4b56-a3f3-ef5441996862.aspx)).
-Le complément apparaît sur toutes les plateformes qui le prennent en charge.
+Now that you've deployed the add-in, your end users can start using it in their Office applications (see [Start using your Office Add-in](https://support.microsoft.com/office/82e665c4-6700-4b56-a3f3-ef5441996862)).
+The add-in will appear on all platforms that the add-in supports.

-Si le complément prend en charge les commandes de complément, celles-ci apparaissent sur le ruban Office.
-Dans l'exemple suivant, la commande **Search Citation** (Rechercher une citation) apparaît pour le complément **Citations**.
+If the add-in supports add-in commands, the commands appear on the Office ribbon.
+In the following example, the command **Search Citation** appears for the **Citations** add-in.

 ![Ruban Office avec des citations de recherche](../../media/553b0c0a-65e9-4746-b3b0-8c1b81715a86.png)

 Si le complément déployé ne prend pas en charge les commandes de complément ou si vous souhaitez afficher tous les compléments déployés, vous pouvez les consulter via **mes compléments**.

 ### <a name="in-word-2016-excel-2016-or-powerpoint-2016"></a>Dans Word 2016, Excel 2016 ou PowerPoint 2016

 1. Sélectionnez **insérer \> mes compléments**.